Kesari (magazine)

 Kesari is a weekly Malayalam language magazine affiliated publication of the Hindu nationalist volunteer organisation Rashtriya Swayamsevak Sangh (RSS) and it is also known as the mouthpiece of the RSS Kerala.

 History

-Kesari was started in 1951 by prominent RSS activists in kozhikode including Shankara Shastri.
-Kesari was first issued in on Tuesday, November 27, 1951, with P. Parameswaran as the editor in chief.
+Kesari was started in 1951 by prominent RSS activists in Kozhikode including Shankara Shastri.
+Kesari was first issued in on November 27, 1951, with P. Parameswaran as the editor-in-chief.
 In 1962, a trust called Hindustan Prakashan was formed and Kesari's ownership was vested in it.
 Kesari, like other newspapers, was registered under the Press Act, which came into force in 1957.
-Padma Vibhushan P. Parameswaran and R Venugopal have held senior posts in Kesari.
+Padma Vibhushan, P. Parameswaran and R Venugopal have held senior posts at Kesari.